intelops/genval/README.md

 For a detailed workflow illustrating the capabilities of Cue and Genval for validating and generating Kubernetes configurations, you can refer to [this document](./cmd/cueval/example.md).
 The workflow for adding a Cue schema for Kubernetes CRDs is failry easy, and demostrated in the [CONTRIBUTION.md document](./CONTRIBUTION.md/#contributing-by-adding-a-cue-schema-to-the-project).

-### Validation of Kubernetes resources with Repgo policies
+### Validation of Kubernetes resources with Rego policies

 To validate Kubernetes manifests with Rego policies, users can use `--mode k8s` with `--reqinput` for providing the required input in JSON or YAML format, and `--policy` flag to pass in the Rego policies.